JamFfm/NEXTIONDisplay/README.md

 # What for?

-This addin is designed for Craftbeerpi 3.02 and will display mainly the temperature of only one kettle or fermenter (fermeter not implemented in beta) via serial connection to a Color Touch TFT.
+This addin is designed for Craftbeerpi 3 and will display mainly the temperature of only one kettle or fermenter via serial connection to a color touch TFT display.

-Does the same as the TFTDisplay and LCD addin together.
+Does the same as the TFTDisplay-addin and LCD-addin together.
 Have a look at the TFTDisplay which works via SPI connection and and LCD (I2C) addon in my repository.

 # Advantages